neelsoumya/dsSurvivalClient/README.md

 This is a standalone bolt on package for survival analysis in DataSHIELD.
 DataSHIELD is a platform for federated analysis of private data.

+This is a branch for building privacy preserving survival curves (work done jointly with Demetris Avraam and Paul Burton).

 * The server side package is called dsSurvival:

     * https://github.com/neelsoumya/dsSurvival